Background

 SCE’s Solar PV Program

-On June 18, 2009, Decision (D.) 09-06-049 authorized a five-year solar PV program to develop up to 500 MW of solar PV facilities in the range of 1 to 2 MW in SCE’s service area.
-Under the program, SCE is authorized to build and own 250 megawatts of utility-owned solar photovoltaic capacity and to execute contracts up to 250 MW for generation from similar facilities owned and maintained by IPPs through a competitive solicitation process.
-On January 21, the Commission adopted Resolution E-4299, which implements the IPP portion of the program.
+In 2009, Decision (D.) 09-06-049 authorized a five-year solar PV program to develop up to 500 MW of solar PV facilities in the range of 1 to 2 MW in SCE’s service area, primarily on existing commercial rooftops.
+Under the program, SCE was authorized to build and own 250 megawatts of utility-owned (UOG) solar photovoltaic capacity and to execute contracts up to 250 MW for generation from similar facilities owned and maintained by IPPs through a competitive solicitation process.

 PG&E Solar PV Program

-On April 22, 2010, D.10-04-052 authorized a five-year solar PV program to develop up to 500 MW of solar PV facilities in the range of 1 to 20 MW in PG&E’s service area.
-Under the program, PG&E is authorized to install 250 megawatts of utility-owned solar photovoltaic capacity at a rate of 50 MW per year and to execute contracts up to 250 MW for generation from similar facilities owned and maintained by IPPs through a competitive solicitation process.
+In 2010, Decision (D.)10-04-052 authorized a five-year solar PV program to develop up to 500 MW of solar PV facilities in the range of 1 to 20 MW in PG&E’s service area.
+Under the program, PG&E was authorized to install 250 megawatts of utility-owned (UOG) solar photovoltaic capacity at a rate of 50 MW per year and to execute contracts up to 250 MW for generation from similar facilities owned and maintained by IPPs through a competitive solicitation process.

 SDG&E Solar Energy Project

-On September 2, 2010, D.10-09-016 authorized a five-year solar PV program to develop up to 100 MW of 1-5 MW solar PV projects in SDG&E’s service area.
-Twenty-six MW will be developed by third-parties and owned by SDG&E, and SDG&E will execute power purchase agreements for the remaining 74 MW with independent power producers.
-On December 1, 2010, SDG&E filed Advice Letters 2210-E and 2211-E to establish the implementation and administration details of the competitive solicitation for IPPs and the utility-owned portion of the program.
+In 2010, D.10-09-016 authorized a five-year solar PV program to develop up to 100 MW of 1-5 MW solar PV projects in SDG&E’s service area.
+Twenty-six MW were to be developed by third-parties and owned by SDG&E, and SDG&E was to execute power purchase agreements for the remaining 74 MW with independent power producers (IPP).